marjoleinF/gamtree/README.md

 ## GAM-based recursive partition without global effects

 We first fit a GAM-based recursive partition without global effects.
-We specify `Pn` as the response, with a smooth term for `PAR`.
+We specify `Pn` as the response, with a smooth effect of `PAR`.
 We specify `Species` as the only potential partitioning variable.
 Furthermore, we specify the `cluster` argument, which will be passed to the recursive partitioning procedure (function `mob()` from package **partykit**) to